-A Foundations - or “Manners” - class will teach you how to communicate with your dog in a way that he understands, resulting in efficient, mutually-rewarding training.
-Focus is on focus - how to positively condition your dog to be attentive to you.
-Eye contact, self-control exercises, management, sit, down, loose leash walking, come.. and more… are common topics in a foundations class.
+A Foundations class will teach you how to communicate with your dog in a way that he understands, resulting in efficient, mutually-rewarding training.
+Focus is on focus - how to positively condition your dog to be attentive to you (which requires attentiveness from you).
+We work on eye contact, self-control exercises, management, sit, down, loose leash walking, come.. and more…

-A learning day school just for puppies up to 6 months old and 25 pounds. $50 for the day ($40 for the first day).
+A learning day school just for puppies up to 6 months old and 25 pounds. $70 for the day.

-PupStart isn't your ordinary day care: it's specifically tailored to the needs of young puppies and is where your puppy gets a jump-start on important skills such as focus, impulse control, attention, "the basics" such as sit, down, stay - all integrated into fun and games.
-Your puppy will interact in a managed, safe and vibrant environment with other young dogs his age.
+PupStart isn't your ordinary day care: it's specifically tailored to the needs of young puppies and is where your puppy gets a jump-start on important skills such as focus, impulse control, attention, "the basics" such as sit, down, stay - all integrated into managed fun and games that maximize learning while fulfilling each puppy's individual needs.
+Your puppy will interact in a well-managed, safe and vibrant environment with other young dogs his age as well as with a few select adult dogs.
 This is not a replacement for a puppy class, but is a fantastic way to get those good habits established and prevent bad ones from taking hold.
-10 puppies maximum on any given day.
+We love to see individual puppies blossom and learn!

 - puppy is no more than 25#